 The day you start, the first person you’ll meet will be our Human Resource Manager, Andrea Hill, who will answer most of your general questions.
-Hiring Partner Jim Scarbrough will answer any questions pertaining to the practice.
+Hiring Partner Sandra Koenig will answer any questions pertaining to the practice.
 And all of our attorneys are accessible and will be pleased to spend time sharing their knowledge with you.

 Do you make offers to summer associates?

 We do.
 Because our summer associate program is an essential part of our hiring process, at the end of each summer, we review and hire clerks based on their performance.
 We hire those who best understand the needs of the practice and who can carve their own niche into the culture of Fay Sharpe.

 What kind of hours will I work as a summer associate?